cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

 Early stopping works by testing the XGBoost model after every boosting round against a hold-out dataset and stopping the creation of additional boosting rounds (thereby finishing training of the model early) if the hold-out metric ("rmse" in our case) does not improve for a given number of rounds.

 Bear in mind that if the holdout metric continuously improves up through when num_boosting_rounds is reached, then early stopping does not occur.

+tuning the "eta", also known as the learning rate.

+max_depth, which is the parameter that dictates the maximum depth that each tree in a boosting round can grow to.
+Smaller values will lead to shallower trees, and larger values to deeper trees.